Heman Gurung

 Heman Gurung (हेमन गुरुङ; born 27 February 1996) is a Nepalese international footballer who plays as a midfielder for Himalayan Sherpa Club and the Nepal national football team.

 Early life and career

-Gurung made headlines in India when, in 2010, he scored 9 goals in a 25–0 victory over the Lakshadweep Government High School for his own school, the Takshashila Academy.
+Gurung made headlines in India when, in 2010, he scored nine goals in a 25–0 victory over the Lakshadweep Government High School for his own school, the Takshashila Academy.
 He has played for the Himalayan Sherpa Club since at least 2013.

 International career

-Gurung has represented Nepal at under-17, under-22 and senior level; making his full debut in a 1–0 loss to Bangladesh in 2015.
-His first taste of competitive international football came in the 2015 SAFF Championship, where he played in matches against Sri Lanka and India.
+Gurung has represented Nepal at under-17, under-22 and senior level; making his full debut in a 1–0 loss to the Bangladesh team in 2015.
+His first taste of competitive international football came in the 2015 SAFF Championship, where he played in matches against the Sri Lanka national team and India national team.